-- Pebble Aggregate: Some popular variations include PebbleTec, PebbleSheen,
+- Pebble Aggregate: Some popular variations include PebbleTec, PebbleSheen, BeadCrete, and Hydrazzo.

-Palm Springs Pool Resurfacing – Diamond Brite color options include Aqua Quartz, Cool Blue and Super Blue.
+Palm Springs Pool Resurfacing – Diamond Brite color options include Aqua Quartz, Cool Blue, and Super Blue.
 This elegant finish has been known to last 12 years or more before it can become faded or spotty.
 Acid washing the Diamond Brite finish every five years will keep it looking good.
 The cost of Diamond Brite finish can vary from about $5,000 to $10,000 because the different variations are priced at different rates.
 Lighter colors are much more durable and long-lasting so it’s best to stick with those.

-Glass tiles are the most costly of the three options, but the incredible effect they have really made your pool look high class.
+Glass tiles are the costliest of the three options, but the incredible effect they have really makes your pool look, high class.
 These can be placed as elements of highlight around the steps or at the waterline, or we can resurface your entire pool with them.
 However, the cost of resurfacing an entire pool with glass tiles could equal the cost of the entire pool.
 As a rule of thumb, you can expect the cost to be $30 to $50 per square foot for glass tile resurfacing.
 Glass tiles have the longest lifetime of all the resurfacing options.
 As with any tile, they can become dislodged or chip, and they do need occasional re-grouting from time to time.

 The pebble aggregate option has the most natural appearance of the three available choices.
 These create a darker appearance than the other finishes.
-Pebblesheen and PebbleTec, along with the colors Seafoam Green, Soft White, Slate Blue, Black Marble and Tropical Breeze are the most popular options among our residential clients.
+Pebblesheen and PebbleTec, along with the colors Seafoam Green, Soft White, Slate Blue, Black Marble, and Tropical Breeze are the most popular options among our residential clients.

 The pebble aggregate is the most stain-resistant and non-slip of our finishes.
 The Shimmering Sea option sparkles beautifully in the sun and creates a stunning array of refractions.
 The cost is comparable with Diamond Brite.

 The color of the finish you finally settle on has a profound effect on the water appearance.
-Some lighter colored Diamond Brite aggregates cause the water to appear as aqua blue, while other colors will cause a different appearance.
+Some lighter-colored Diamond Brite aggregates cause the water to appear as aqua blue, while other colors will cause a different appearance.
 Underwater lighting can really create some stunning effects and greatly highlight the appearance of the pool finish.

-What’s the Difference Between PebbleTec and PebbleSheen?
+What’s the difference between PebbleTec and PebbleSheen?

 According to the maker, their best-selling finish is PebbleSheen.
-It is blended with pebbles a little smaller, giving a smoother feel than PebbleTec, which has a more natural looking appearance and a coarser feel, making it very non-slip
+It is blended with pebbles a little smaller, giving a smoother feel than PebbleTec, which has a more natural-looking appearance and a coarser feel, making it very non-slip

 Palm Springs Pool Resurfacing – As you surely have already gathered, pool resurfacing is a multi-staged process that can take a few days or more to complete.
 The first step before anything else can be started is to totally drain the water from the pool.